AlternativeLearningTank/SomethingInTheMiddle/README.md

  3. Try to SSH into your Rpi by typing `ssh -i id_rpi_default pi@<the_ip_address_of_your_rpi>` and you should be able to log into your Rpi without having to enter a password.

-If you do not know how to get the IP address of your Rpi, you can use [Adafruit's Pi Finder](https://github.com/adafruit/Adafruit-Pi-Finder/releases).

 #### Installing *sitm*